AIDS-Related Lymphoma Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About AIDS-Related Lymphoma

 Possible signs of AIDS-related lymphoma include weight loss, fever, and night sweats.

 These and other symptoms may be caused by AIDS-related lymphoma.
 Other conditions may cause the same symptoms.
-A doctor should be consulted if any of the following problems occur:
+Check with your doctor if you have any of the following problems:

 - Weight loss or fever for no known reason.